Low-maintenance & No-clog Gutters Comparison Page

 Beware:

-They will lay claim that their gutter system will never clog over and over again, but the problem is how they cannot guarantee that their gutter system will continue to accept rain water!
-There in lies the proof that these gutter systems simply will not work.
+They will lay claim that their gutter system will never clog over a life time of service, but the problem is how they cannot guarantee that their gutter system will continue to accept rain water!
+Ask them about this.
+There in lies the proof that these gutter systems simply will not work long term.
 It is not a new concept as they would have you think.
-It was first patented in 1908.
-There is a good reason it never caught on.
+A solid metal cover was first patented back in 1908.
+There is a good reason it never caught on over the last century+.
+The leaf screens I install have over 10 times as much area for the rain water to find it's way into the gutter than any version of these gutter hoods.

 Most other web site who counter their effectiveness report that those gutters will still fill with debris.
-But my contention is about all the debris that does not go into the gutter and gets stuck in the narrow channel for the water to enter.
-You may not end up with an over flowing gutter, but instead you will have a nice decorative and soothing water fall on the edge of your roof line in spots where that debris gets stuck.
-You might as well not have gutters on your house at all.
+But my contention is more about all the debris that does not go into the gutter and gets stuck in the narrow channel made for the water to enter.
+You may not end up with an over flowing gutter, but instead you will have a nice decorative and soothing water fall on the edge of your roof line, which makes having gutters on your house quite pointless.

-There are dozens of other companies out there who also sell a similar type of sheet metal or plastic hoods to go over your existing gutters, and I link to many of them above and on our Site Map web page, but although they do perhaps leave the gutter more accessible for cleaning (unlike Leaf Guard ® gutters) I would say that they still have inherent problems that are quick to fail.
-With some of these gutter hoods it is necessary to reposition the gutter a few inches lower (if possible) to get it to work right.
-After all that work and cost, you might as well have bought all new gutters anyway and in most cases will have to, since gutter removal will damage most gutters beyond repair.
+There are dozens of other companies out there who also sell a similar type of sheet metal or plastic hoods to go over your existing gutters, and I link to many of them above and on our Site Map web page.
+They may perhaps leave the gutter more accessible for cleaning (unlike Leaf Guard ® gutters), but they still have the same inherent problems that are quick to fail.
+With some of these gutter hoods it is necessary to reposition the gutter several inches lower to get it to work right, which is not even an option for most of the houses I have worked on.
+After all that work and cost, you might as well have bought all new gutters anyway and in most cases will have to any way, since most gutter removal will damage them beyond repair.

-As opposed to what is over the gutter, I find that use of a level when installing gutters; making sure they have a slight grade towards the drainage outlet to be much more important.
-Also to install a larger outlet opening is far more effective.
-Very important details that most gutter contractors choose to ignore.
-I also feel that the cost should not be so unreasonable.
-I found a strong hinged screen cover that has 4 simple to install clips to hold it in place, which also act as the hinge; allowing easy access when needed.
-You can also see into the gutter to detect if there is a problem.
-These are far wiser and have a much smaller price tag.
-There is no perfect solution to debris and the moss that will grow in a gutters, but that is why it is imperative that the gutters are easily accessible when needed.
+As opposed to what is over the gutter, I find that use of a level when installing gutters to make sure they have a slight grade towards the drainage outlet is even more important, yet rarely done by the installers of most Gutter Contractors.
+Also, to install a larger outlet opening is far more effective.
+A very important details that most Gutter Contractors neglect to share with their Clients.
+I also feel that the cost should be more reasonable.
+I found a sturdy screen cover, which allows easy access when needed, and may not need removed at all, since you can easily see down into the gutter to detect if where the problem that needs resolved.
+These are by far a smarter choice and have a much smaller price tag.
+There is no perfect solution to debris and the moss that will grow in gutters, but that's why it is imperative that the gutters are easily accessible when needed.
 The smart thing to do is find the best balance between looks, function, durability, and cost.
-Factors that do not cohesively blend.
+Factors that do not cohesively blend on their own.
+If it costs more than the gutter it is not practical, no matter how good they may claim it works.

 Do Gutter Hoods Even Work?